jlandgre/Python_ErrorHandling/readme.md

 ```
 def ExcelFileExists(self, idx):
         """
-        Check if each Excel file exists and if each sheet exists in the file.
+        Check if an Excel file exists based on specified list index for list
+        of files to check (iteration over list in calling CheckFilesProcedure)
         JDL 1/4/24
         """
         fpath = self.lst_files[idx]